quinck-io/collections/README.md

 Allows extra operations on JavaScript collections: Array, Map and Set.

 ## Overview
 The operations are inspired from the Scala collection framework and aims to provide a simple way to perform operations like collect using match cases.
+Moreover add operations that allows to write fluent code.

 ## Installation
 `npm i @quinck/collections`